Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T4_Adam_Spenton.md

 + Needs to contain a way for visitors to contact the company.
 <br>
-There is an webpage just for contacting the webpage called "contact us" which contains a form that can be filled out along with alternative ways like the phone number and email
+There is an webpage just for contacting the webpage called "contact us" which contains a form that can be filled out along with alternative ways like the phone number and email.

 + Needs to be easy to navigate.
 <br>